gvwilson/fiction/in-heck/index.md

 I can bring 'em out here to meet you and—"

 "No!"
-The GearHive's voice was stern.
+The GearHive's voice was sharp.
 "Not them.
 Not anyone,
 but especially not them.